 Reusable Nappies Are Better for the Environment – Here’s Why

-Sustainability is on everyone’s mind: recent polling shows that 85% of Britons are now concerned about climate change.
+Sustainability is on everyone’s mind: new polling shows that 85% of Britons are now concerned about climate change.
 As we all rush to fill our recycling bins, ditch our plastic coffee cups and switch to aluminium straws, there’s another big change we could make that would also benefit the environment enormously, but which gets far less airtime – ditching disposable nappies.

 If you’re a parent and considering making the change, here are some of the key facts.